 Before you head back into the cold, grab a bite and a few holiday goodies available to purchase at the Dairy Bar.

-They also do a nightly Christmas dinner.
-This sells out long before the season starts.
+They also do a Christmas dinner for $25 per adult on Fridays and Saturdays.
+This usually sells out long before the season starts.

 Address: 4330 Westmont Dr, Charlotte, NC 28217